laboon/CS1632_Summer2017/deliverables/2/deliverable2.md

 * The URL of your code and tests on GitHub
 * The title "CS 1632 - DELIVERABLE 2: Unit Testing"

 ENSURE THAT NANNAN (THE TA) AND I ARE ADDED AS A COLLABORATOR AND CAN CLONE YOUR REPOSITORY!
-My username is laboon on both GitHub.
+My username is laboon.
 The TA's username is NannanWen.
 You will lose an automatic 10 points if either I or the TA cannot access your repository.

 Add a short ( < 1 page ) description of issues you faced when writing this code and tests.
 If any tests you wrote fail, they should be included here, along with why you think that they are failing.

 After this, ON A SEPARATE PAGE, include a screen shot of the executed unit tests.
 If a test doesn't pass, it should be included in the concerns section above.
 Ideally, all tests should be green (passing).
 However, if you have what you think is a valid test and it is not passing, I would prefer that you include a note (and perhaps comment out the tests) rather than just deleting it.
 Knowing that a defect exists and reporting it is much better than having it discovered by the customer (me)!

 There is no need to print out the code.
-It should be on GitHub (or GitLab) BY THE BEGINNING OF CLASS.
+It should be on GitHub BY THE BEGINNING OF CLASS.

 At least three (3) unit tests should use test doubles and/or mocks.